HalShami/Growtopia-World-Finder/README.md

 Server Latency can break the entire script currently (This is because it is built to play the game as a normal user, does not interact with game files like cheat engines - good for not getting banned, not good to keep script running for a long time) Note: If you know how to make this script interact with the game directly like a cheat engine, please reach out to me to discuss collaborating on this!)

+Future Plans:

+Fixing False Positives in OCR

+Fixing Pause Function

+Packaging scripts into .exe files for easier use by everyone

+Making a video to demonstrate how to use program

+Fixing break due to Latency to increase reliability (will need collaborator who knows how to make script interact directly with the game)